 Chittoor V. Nagaiah is one of the finest method actors of Indian cinema, the first South Indian actor to receive Rs 1 Lakh remuneration and to receive Padma Shri title from the Government of India.
-During the days when stage actors and film actors are looked down upon, he brought the respect to film actors.
-He was a thespian, actor, playback singer, composer, writer, director and producer.
-The audience remember him for the pioneering works such as Bhakta Potana (1942), Tyagayya (1946), Ramadasu (1964) etc. He was a man of virtues and extremely sympathetic towards fellow human beings.
+During the days when stage actors and film actors are looked down upon, he brought respect to film actors.
+He was a thespian, actor, playback singer, composer, writer, director, and producer.
+The audience remembers him for the pioneering works such as Bhakta Potana (1942), Tyagayya (1946), Ramadasu (1964), etc. He was a man of virtues and extremely sympathetic towards fellow human beings.
 Many people took advantage of his benevolence which resulted in his financial difficulties.
 He had to accept minor roles in films just for the sake of money.
 Chittoor Nagaiah is the first matinee-idol of Telugu cinema.

-Success and Stardom:
+Success and Stardom

-Nagaiah, who was once the highest paid actor, had to accept roles for Hundreds of rupees remuneration.
+Nagaiah, who was once the highest-paid actor, had to accept roles for Hundreds of rupees remuneration.
 He had written in his autobiography, “My life is a lesson for everyone.
 Never donate to people who don’t deserve it and don’t do charities that you are not capable of.
 There will be wolves in sheep’s clothing, so don’t blindly trust everyone.
 I trusted everyone and got cheated several times.
 This resulted in my financial problems.”
-He lost all his wealth, houses and properties and lived in a rented house in his last days.
-The legendary actor Chittoor Nagaiah passed away on 30th December, 1973, at the age of 72.
+He lost all his wealth, houses, and properties and lived in a rented house in his last days.
+The legendary actor Chittoor Nagaiah passed away on 30th December 1973, at the age of 72.
 His contribution to Telugu cinema is unforgettable.